-Carrigafoyle Castle: These Ruins Speak Volumes on the History of the Emerald Isle!
+Carrigafoyle Castle Things to Know: These Ruins Speak Volumes on the History of the Emerald Isle!

-Southwest Ireland is home to Carrigafoyle Castle, which is located in County Kerry and Munster Province.
-Although the Castle is in ruin, you can drive there easily and enjoy the structure as well as the views over the water.
+Here are some important Carrigafoyle Castle things to know.
+Southwest Ireland is home to the Castle, which is located in County Kerry and Munster Province.
+Although the Castle itself is in ruin, you can drive there easily and enjoy the structure as well as the views over the water.

 Carrigafoyle Castle.